minhtuev/RandomPythonTopic/README.md

 RandomPythonTopic
 =================

-Stuffs that I do for fun
+Stuffs that I do for fun.
+Really.